amadeus4dev/developer-guides/docs/resources/hotels.md

 Let's learn how to get started and help your users book the perfect rooms at over 150,000 hotels worldwide.

 !!! information
-    This page has been updated based on `Hotel Search V3` updates since MAY 2022.
+    This page has been updated based on `Hotel Search V3` updates from May 2022.

 ## Search hotels